-66 If your actions inspire others to dream more, learn more, do more and become more, you are a leader."
+G If your actions inspire others to dream more, learn more, do more and become more, you are a leader."

 There are many things a Dad can do to help coach their children to dream big.
-The following are some examples of things that can be done:
+The following are some additional things that can be done: